-(a) Given three strings A[1..m], B[1..n], and C[1..m+n], describe and analyze an algorithm to determine whether C is a shuffle of A and B.
+Given three strings A[1..m], B[1..n], and C[1..m + n], describe and analyze a dynamic programming algorithm to determine whether C is a shuffle of A and B. Remember to fill in all parts of the recipe for a dynamic program (you can find a reminder of them above).